-To investigate how users use the output from \sysname{} and baseline system for generating new design ideas differently, we asked participants to pick one sketch that they think is the most creative for each study session and explain how they got the inspiration for that.
+To investigate how users use the output from \sysname{} and baseline system for generating new design ideas differently, we asked participants to pick one sketch they think is the most creative for each study session and explain how they got the inspiration for it.

-There are five different inspirational sources found in two conditions.
-In both conditions, many participants got their ideas from the generated images or text descriptions.
+Five different inspirational sources were found in two conditions.
+Many participants got their ideas from the generated images or text descriptions in both conditions.
 In \sysname{} condition, more than half of the participants said that their best ideas are inspired by these generated images or text (Table \ref{table:usagepattern}).
-As illustrated in Figure \ref{fig:usageexample} (a), participants utilized keywords from both reference images and recommendations and merged them using the system.
-What was notable is that they got the generated images and tried to reinterpret them in their own way, rather than accepting what is drawn there.
-Participants with the baseline system were also influenced by the images generated, but the number was slightly less (Table \ref{table:usagepattern}), and the way they were influenced was slightly different.
-They tend to refer to the visual compositions or details of the shapes and apply them into their own sketch.
-P7 mentioned the reason for this, ``While putting prompts into the image generation model (in the baseline), I already had the concept that I wanted.
+As illustrated in Figure \ref{fig:usageexample} (a), participants utilized keywords from both reference images and recommendations, and merged them using the system.
+Notably, they got the generated images and tried to reinterpret them in their own way rather than accepting what was drawn there.
+Participants with the baseline system were also influenced by the images generated, but the number was slightly less (Table \ref{table:usagepattern}), and how they were influenced was slightly different.
+They tend to refer to the visual compositions or details of the shapes and apply them to their sketch.
+P7 mentioned the reason for this, ``While putting prompts into the image generation model (in the baseline), I already had the concept I wanted.
 Therefore, I refer to the expression method of it, rather than trying to find something new out of it.''

-One thing noticeable is that participants were influenced more by the given reference images when they were using the baseline.
-This shows that \sysname{} can potentially make users less directly influenced by reference images, ultimately preventing them from fixating on them.
+One noticeable thing is that participants were influenced more by the given reference images when using the baseline.
+This shows that \sysname{} can make users less directly affected by reference images, ultimately preventing them from fixating on them.
 P16 explicitly pointed out this by saying, ``When using \sysname{}, I gave less focus to given images, and as I can expand to a lot of ideas only with a small number of references, I didn't even use all of them.''
 P14 mentioned, ``This (baseline) tool feels like a notepad that manages references, so I kept referring to the reference images themselves."